tbebekis/tb.StoryWriter/ReadMe.md

 Opening a chapter opens the following tabs:

 - **Body** — The main chapter text
-- **Scenes** — Add, edit, remove, and re-order scene cards within the chapter
+- **Scenes** — Short decriptions to help in writing a chapter. aAdd, edit, remove, and re-order scene cards within the chapter
 - **Synopsis** — A compact summary for quick orientation
 - **Concept** — The “idea core” of the chapter
 - **Outcome** — What changes (plot/character/world) after this chapter